moritz-konarski/explore_programming/rust/notes/01_common_programming_concepts.md

 ##### Accessing Array Elements

-- access elements using indexes in square brakets
+- access elements using indexes in square brackets
     ```
     let a = [1, 2, 3, 4, 5];